HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 ?- firetype(X)
 ```

-This query basically asks, which values when substituted to `X` in the predicate `firetype(X)` will yield true statements?
-This can be interpreted in natural language as "which Pokémon are fire type?"
+This query basically asks, "which values when substituted to `X` in the predicate `firetype(X)` will yield true statements"?
+This can be interpreted in natural language as "which Pokémon are fire type"?
 Therefore, this query will yield the response:

 ```prolog
 X = charmander